SirFrancisG/S-P-500-10-Q-Sentiment-Analyzer/README.md

 1. Retrieves the latest 10-Q filing metadata from the SEC EDGAR API
 2. Downloads and cleans the main filing document (handling the XBRL inline viewer wrapper)
-3. Scores the narrative text across eight themes using a weighted keyword dictionary
+3. Scores the narrative text across eight themes using weighted keyword dictionaries
 4. Detects negations to avoid false positives (e.g. "no signs of recession")
-5. Produces a CSV with per-company scores and five visualizations
+5. Produces a CSV with per-company scores and six visualizations, including a composite dashboard

 ---